Reproducing kernel Hilbert space compactification of unitary evolution groups: Introduction

 In particular, associated with $V$ is a unique projection-valued measure (PVM) $ \SpectMes: \BR \to \mathcal{L}(L^2(\mu)) $ acting on the Borel $\sigma$-algebra $ \BR $ on the real line and taking values in the space $\mathcal{L}(L^2(\mu)) $ of bounded operators on $L^2(\mu)$, such that

 The latter relationship expresses the Koopman operator at time $ t $ as an exponentiation of the generator, $ U^t = e^{tV} $, which can be thought of as operator-theoretic analog of the exponentiation of a skew-symmetric matrix yielding a unitary matrix.
-In fact, the construction of the map $ V \mapsto e^{tV}$ is an example of the Borel functional calculus, whereby one lifts a Borel-measurable function $ Z : i\real \to \cmplx$ on the imaginary line $i \real \subset \cmplx$, to an operator-valued function
+In fact, the map $ V \mapsto e^{tV}$ is an instance of the Borel functional calculus, whereby one lifts a Borel-measurable function $ Z : i\real \to \cmplx$ on the imaginary line $i \real \subset \cmplx$, to an operator-valued function

 acting on the skew-adjoint operator $V$ via an integral against its corresponding PVM $E$.